-1 Turn off the computer.

-- Remove any peripheral devices connected to the computer. - 3 Turn on the computer and press <F2> when the Sony logo appears.
-The BIOS setup menu screen appears. - 4 Set the date (month/day/year). - 5 Press Enter. - 6 Press the arrow keys to select System Time. - 7 Set the time (hour:minute:second). - 8 Press Enter. - 9 Press the arrow keys to select the Exit menu. - 10 Press the arrow keys to select Get Default Values and then press <Enter>.
+- 1 Turn off the computer. - 2 Remove any peripheral devices connected to the computer. - Turn on the computer and press <F2> when the Sony logo appears.
+The BIOS setup menu screen appears. - 4 Set the date (month/day/year). - Press Enter. - 6 Press the arrow keys to select System Time. - 7 Set the time (hour:minute:second). - 8 Press Enter. - Press the arrow keys to select the Exit menu. - 10 Press the arrow keys to select Get Default Values and then press <Enter>.
 The message Load default configuration now? appears. - 11 Make sure that Yes is selected and then press <Enter>. - 12 Press the arrow keys to select Exit (save changes) and then press <Enter>.
 The Save configuration changes and exit now? message appears. - 13 Make sure that Yes is selected and then press <Enter>.

-My computer does not shut down
+My computer does not shut down (Windows® XP)

-You are recommended to shut down your computer using the Turn Off command on the Windows[®] Start menu.
+It is recommended that you shut down your computer using the Turn Off command on the Windows® Start menu.
 Using other methods, including those listed here, may result in loss of unsaved data.
 If the Turn Off command does not work properly, proceed as follows:

 - Press <Ctrl>+<Alt>+<Delete>.
-If you have not changed the default settings, you will enter the Task Manager, where you can close any application that cannot close normally, and restart your system. - ☐ If this does not work, press <Alt>+<F4> to get to the Turn off computer screen, from where you can shut down or restart your computer.
+If you have not changed the default settings, you will enter the Task Manager, where you can close any application that cannot close normally, and restart your system. - ☐ If this does not work, press <Alt>+<F4> to get to the Turn off computer screen, from where you can shut down or restart your computer. - If this does not work, press the power button and hold it for at least four seconds.
+This turns off the power. - Unplug the computer from the AC adapter and remove the battery pack from your computer.